Focused Ultrasound Therapy

 - It can be repeated, if necessary.

 There have been studies on bone lesions that have included patients with metastatic multiple myeloma lesions in their bones.
-One such study is ongoing in Taiwan.

 For a full list of clinical trials on multiple myeloma, please see here.